guillaumevpayet/remote-numpad/README.md

 The *NumpadActivity* is the activity that displays the numpad using a *ConstraintLayout* and sending them through an *IConnectionInterface* that is decided by the user preferences.
-So far, wifi and classic Bluetooth (RFCOMM) are supported but BLE and Wifi-Direct are intended to be implemented in the future.
+So far, wifi, classic Bluetooth (RFCOMM) and the Bluetooth HID profile are supported but BLE and Wifi-Direct are intended to be implemented in the future.

 The *SettingsActivity* is the activity which allows the user to select the interface through which to send the inputs and the location of the server.